Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Algorithms

 We proceed in a two-stage procedure to solve \eqref{eq:ltv-problem:phi-update}.
 In the first stage, we apply a Riemannian gradient descent scheme with an Armijo backtracking strategy on the open probability simplex $\opensimplex$.
 This makes use of the exponential map \eqref{eq:simplex:exponential-map} and of the Riemannian gradient \eqref{eq:simplex:Riemannian-gradient} of the objective in \eqref{eq:ltv-problem:phi-update}.
 The gradient scheme stops when the iterates approach the boundary, \ie, when a component $\labelindex{\assign}$ becomes small, or when the norm of the Riemannian gradient falls below a threshold.

-The approximate solution obtained is this way serves to determine the inactive and active inequalities, \ie, the subsets $\cI, \cA \subseteq \set{1, \ldots, L}$, where $\doubleindex{\assign} = 0$ on the latter.
+The approximate solution obtained in this way serves to determine the inactive and active inequalities, \ie, the subsets $\cI, \cA \subseteq \set{1, \ldots, L}$, where $\doubleindex{\assign} = 0$ on~$\cA$.
 With the active set $\cA$ and its complement$~\cI$ at hand, the KKT system for \eqref{eq:ltv-problem:phi-update} becomes a linear system of equations,

 The variables $\balpha_\triangle \in \R^L$ and $\gamma_\triangle \in \R$ are the Lagrange multipliers associated with the constraints $\doubleindex{\assign} = 0$ and $\bone^\transp \assign_\triangle = 1$, respectively.
 If a solution $(\assign_\triangle, \balpha_\triangle, \gamma_\triangle)$ to the KKT system \eqref{eq:ltv-problem:phi-update:KKT-conditions-active-set} exists and fulfills $\assign_\triangle \ge \bnull$ (primal feasibility) and $\balpha_\triangle \ge \bnull$ (dual feasibility), then $\assign_\triangle$ is in fact a solution to the original problem \eqref{eq:ltv-problem:phi-update}.
 We then assign it to $\sequence{\assign_\triangle}{k+1}$.
 Otherwise, the estimate of the active set was incorrect and we use the result of the Riemannian gradient descent stage for $\sequence{\assign_\triangle}{k+1}$ as a fallback.
 The entire procedure is shown in \cref{algorithm:ltv-problem:assignment-subproblem}.